Stephen B. Kelleher: Controversy

 Kelleher was on the Royal Commission to draw up a plan for the establishment of a university in Ireland that would be satisfactory to Catholics.
 The resulting Fry Commission Report (1907) had five principal findings, the first two being: 1.
 That TCD is satisfactory for Protestants but not for Catholics.
 2. A new college in Dublin acceptable to Catholics is recommended; one commissioner dissenting.

-The lone dissenter was Kelleher, an irony as he was himself Catholic.
-As a TCD man, be believed that it would be "a grave danger to the interests of Irish lay Catholics and a menace to the future peace of the country."
+The lone dissenter was Kelleher, which is ironic as he himself was Catholic.
+As a TCD man, be believed that it would be "a grave danger to the interests of Irish lay Catholics and a menace to the future peace of the country".